 4. Port Clinton

 The Main Street in Port Clinton, Ohio, is a historic downtown area.
 A friend and I strolled down the street and found some fun shops.
 From flowers to women’s clothing and purses, we had a great time shopping in this historic area of Port Clinton.
-A highlight of this town is The Sunday Farmers Market that runs from 9 a.m. to 2 p.m., from spring through the middle of October in downtown Port Clinton.
+A highlight of this town is The Sunday Farmers Market which runs from 9 a.m. to 2 p.m., from spring through the middle of October in downtown Port Clinton.
 Another fun event is River Front Live.
 It kicks off the first Friday in June and ends on the first Friday in September.
-With the lake as a backdrop, shopping, dining, and events are always happening here.
+With Lake Erie as a backdrop, shopping, dining, and events are always happening here.
+There are a lot of activities on Lake Erie.

 5. Vermilion